 So, dreams must be deferred via quarantine.
 All the wonderful things one imagines upon releasing one's book must be bundled up and put back in the glory box.
 There shall be no signings, no launch, no bookshop visits, no trips around the country, no overseas jaunt to Worlddcon where I would have been a Person Of Some Standing and not an un-person.
 Two conventions here already cancelled: Swancon and Continuum, the latter which was to be my hard-launch.
 This is the case for a lot of people.
 My 2020 Debuts Facebook group is a shambles of people missing out on dream tours.

 Oh well, to sally forth.
 Stay well everyone!
 Until next week!

 Nope, not being intentionally depressing, its just after a sunny streak its raining outside again!
 Melbourne is getting some of the downpour that Tasmania is copping.
 So long Summer, we hardly knew you and your choking, poisonous air.
 Roll on flu season and toilet-paper hoarding.

-For non-writing news, we recently finished watching Chernobyl (the HBO mini-series) in Chateau McKenna, and I have never been so genuinely terrified by a TV show as I was during that first episode.
+We recently finished watching Chernobyl (the HBO mini-series) in Chateau McKenna, and I have never been so genuinely terrified by a TV show as I was during that first episode.
 That combination of foreknowledge and people's insistent stupidity and inability to accept that they were wrong...
 I then consumed every bit of wikipedia about Chernobyl and nuclear power in general before being glad we are on track to just do some wind and solar, and the "scare event" consists of a vane flying off the turbine and landing in a field.
 (Heart palpitations return to normal.)